thoroughgood/Tutor-Website/backend/README.md

 crash at the end, however, most of the setup will be done automagically for you before it does!

-For the server to actually run, you'll need to some prisma/database setup first...
+For the server to actually run, you'll need to some more setup.

 ## Prisma/Database setup
 Given the obvious fact that every query you run to the database affects it,